LevchCarE/PyBer_Analysis/README.md

 # PyBer_Analysis, challenge_5
 ## overview
-The purpose of this report is to show how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+The purpose of this report is to show how the data differs by city type and how those differences can be used for decision taking at PyBer.
 A summary DataFrame of the ride-sharing data by city type is shown.
 Then, using Pandas and Matplotlib, a multiple-line graph was created in order to show the total weekly fares for each city type.
 A discussion and analysis on these images is developed

 ## Results